 How to identify your trade secret?

 To identify the trade secrets in your idea, you need to understand the definition of a trade secret.
-Under trade secret law, a “trade secret” is any valuable information that is not publicly known and of which the owner has taken “reasonable” steps to maintain secrecy.
-These include information, such as business plans, customer lists, ideas related to your research and development cycle can be protected by trade secrets.
+Under trade secret law, a “trade secret” is any valuable information that is not publicly known and the owner has taken “reasonable” steps to maintain the secrecy of the information.
+Information, such as business plans, customer lists, ideas related to your research and development cycle can be protected by trade secrets.

 Trade secret protection lasts until the information is no longer valuable, the information is not secret, or the owner no longer takes reasonable steps to maintain its secrecy.

 When to protect your idea as a trade secret rather than securing a patent?

-Most inventions start as trade secrets, which provides short-term protection before the marketing of your invention.
+Most inventions start as trade secrets, which provide short-term protection before the marketing of your invention.
 Inventors are often initially cautious about revealing their inventions to others, even their patent attorneys, and this is a good instinct to have.

 Trade secret protection is not appropriate for the long-term protection of any ideas which can be readily ascertained by reverse engineering or for inventions that can be independently created.
 If the information can be reverse engineered or independently created, then there is no nefarious act.
 If there is no nefarious act that accompanies the acquisition of the information, there is generally no misappropriation or wrongful appropriation of the trade secret information.
 Generally, trade secret protection is not optimal for mechanical or software products since both utilize a user interface that is available to the public and can, therefore, be reverse-engineered.

 Your brand needs to be protected because you want to protect the investment in time and money to build up your trademarks.
-You do not want to invest time and money only to find out later on that you have to switch to a different trademark because someone else is already using your trademark.
+You do not want to invest time and money only to find out later that you have to switch to a different trademark because someone else is already using your trademark.
 In this instance, you would be infringing on that person’s trademark and will have to switch to a different trademark.